 - Length of time stuttering persists.
 If your child's stuttering habit lasts longer than 6 months, it is less likely that they will outgrow it.

 - Gender.
 Boys are three to four times as likely as girls to stutter.

 - Other speech and language deficits.
 If your child has other problems speaking and being understood, it is less likely that they will outgrow their stutter.

 Treatment for Stuttering

 Many parents are reluctant to seek speech therapy for their stuttering child because they don't want to increase their child's self-consciousness about the speech disorder.
-Experts agree that if your child is over 3 years old and has been stuttering for three to six months, you should probably seek a speech evaluation.
+Experts agree that if your child is over age 3 and has been stuttering for three to six months, you should probably seek a speech evaluation.
 That's because your stuttering child may have more than a temporary developmental problem.
 Find a speech therapist who specializes in stuttering.
 The therapist can help you decide whether or not your child needs intervention.

 Most children with prolonged stuttering can benefit from speech therapy.
 In some cases, the problem is completely eliminated; in other cases, it gets much better.
 Whatever the final outcome, speech therapy should boost your child's confidence as they learn to manage stuttering and improve speaking skills.